alexabate/alexabate.github.io/_posts/2016-10-03-market-insight.md

 ![millennial map]({{ BASE_PATH }}/images/restos.png)

 The black outline bars show the baseline distribution of restaurant categories over all of Manhattan (and so are identical in left and right plots).
-The pink bars show the distribution of the restaurant categories in each type of neighborhood (left Baby Boom, right Millennial).
+The pink bars show the distribution of the restaurant categories in each type of neighborhood (left Baby Boomer, right Millennial).
 Many things make intuitive sense, e.g. the excess of bars in the Millennial neighborhoods and the corresponding decrement in Baby Boomer neighborhoods.
 In particular we notice an excess of "fancy" restaurants in Baby Boomer neightborhoods coupled with a decrement of Mexican restaurants: *perhaps an untapped market in these neighborhoods could be an upscale Mexican restaurant?*

 # The Tool